-If you’re looking for zucchini recipes, this is one of the best!
-This Low Carb Stuffed Zucchini Boats Recipe has been in my repertoire for a long time, it’s just so good!
+If you’re looking for healthy and delicious keto recipes, this is a big favorite.
+These Low Carb Stuffed Zucchini Boats Recipe have been in my repertoire for years, they are excellent.

 Why You’ll Love This Recipe